tergav17/Z80-MegaMapper/README.md

 This is different from emulation as fundamentally everything is still executing on bare hardware.
 It provides vast software compatibility while still scratching the “retro hardware” itch that makes emulators simply not as fun (personally).
 In theory, this same type of device could have been built in the 80s with off-the-shelf components.
 All of the heavy lifting is still done by the ~3.5 Mhz Z80 processor.

 Admittedly, emulation can always provide better results than a janky virtualization set up like this.
 This is more of a “Because I Can” project than anything else.

+# Limitations

+One of the major design limitations of the ZMM is the fact that no provisions have been made for memory mapped I/O. Video RAM can crudely be accomplished by periodically scanning parts of memory and updating the VDP accordingly.
+This is very inefficient, especially the bigger the VRAM section gets.
+The size of the bankable sections is also limited to 16 KB, anything smaller will have to be emulated by manually copying sections of memory.

 # BOM